SaladTechnologies/netdata/packaging/installer/README.md

 ### Data collection

+If you are looking to configure your Netdata Agent installation, refer to the [respective section in our Documentation](/docs/netdata-agent/configuration/README.md).

+### Alerts & notifications

 If Netdata didn't autodetect all the hardware, containers, services, or applications running on your node, you should learn more about [how data collectors work](/src/collectors/README.md).
-If there's a [supported integration](/src/collectors/COLLECTORS.md) for metrics you need, refer to its respective page and read about its requirements to configure your endpoint to publish metrics in the correct format and endpoint.
+If there's a [supported collector](/src/collectors/COLLECTORS.md) for metrics you need, [configure the collector](/src/collectors/REFERENCE.md) or read about its requirements to configure your endpoint to publish metrics in the correct format and endpoint.

-### Alerts & notifications
+### Make your deployment production ready

 Netdata comes with hundreds of pre-configured alerts, designed by our monitoring gurus in parallel with our open-source community, but you may want to [edit alerts](/src/health/REFERENCE.md) or [enable notifications](/docs/alerts-and-notifications/notifications/README.md) to customize your Netdata experience.

-### Make your deployment production ready
+## Make your deployment production ready

 Go through our [deployment guides](/docs/deployment-guides/README.md), for suggested configuration changes for production deployments.